 In California, you’re under arrest when you are taken into custody by law enforcement.
 You can be arrested if a California police officer has a reasonable belief that you participated in a crime.
 You can also be arrested if a warrant has been issued for your arrest by a California judge.
 Under either circumstance you should carefully consider what you say and do from this moment on.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that handles California arrests associated with domestic violence.
 Due to the fact that we primarily represent clients with family law matters, we are able to provide our Sacramento, California clients and clients in Northern California with services they need and deserve when addressing a California domestic violence charge.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 Domestic Violence Arrest